 8. Probation (formal or informal)

-Wais Azami is a domestic violence lawyer in Santa Ana and Seal Beach are perfectly located in Orange County to access all courts in Orange County in order to aggressively defend you against any of the above-mentioned charges of domestic battery (domestic violence, formerly spousal abuse).
+Wais Azami is a domestic violence lawyer in Garden Grove, Orange County perfectly located in OC to access all courts in Orange County in order to aggressively defend you against any of the above-mentioned charges of domestic battery (domestic violence, formerly spousal abuse).

 Serving Orange County, Inland Empire and L.A.: